-Then in early 1980, back in Montreal and having more time on his hands, Steven decided to try his hand at go one more time.
+About two years later, in early 1980, back in Montreal and having DEFINITELY more time on his hands, Steven decided that he would try his hand at go one more time.
 He was determined that, at the very least, he would stick it out long enough to learn and understand the fundamentals of the game.
 Ever since that fateful moment in time, Steven has never stopped playing go.

 After each session of go-playing, Steven records this raw information in two places: in a yearly agenda book and on the index cards of his opponents.
 The agenda book helps Steven to keep track of his games in chronological order and it is the all-important source of his raw data.
 The index cards were useful at first as a means for allowing Steven to measure his progress vis-à-vis his opponents.
 This last function has long since lost its importance, but Steven has never abandoned the practice of recording his games on these cards.